Buffalo Bayou: Water quality

 As an urban waterway, Buffalo Bayou is especially vulnerable to low water quality.
 The condition of the bayou's waters has long been a topic of concern in Houston.
 During the 19th century, the river essentially functioned as both an open sanitary sewer and a source of drinking water.
 Industrial and agricultural discharge into the water was a common practice, and the bayou took on a reputation as a "cesspool" with an "unbearable stench."
 It was not until the early 20th century that the city had the resources to construct sewerage and sewage treatment plants.
 However, environmental progress was slow, and Buffalo Bayou was still heavily polluted through the late 1940s.

 Today, the bayou still faces significant environmental challenges, including elevated levels of indicator bacteria, low oxygen saturation, and heavy nutrient pollution.

 In February 2019, it was reported that 64,000 gallons of jet fuel leaked into the bayou via the nearby Hobby Airport.

+Efforts are continually made by the Buffalo Bayou Partnership to keep the water clean, with the group being responsible for the removal of more than 2,000 cubic yards of garbage in 2024 and more than 2,200 cubic yards of garbage in 2025.